voc0der/Skip-Game-Launcher/README.md

 *Note: Your games can be elsewhere, they will be launched from the launcher.*

 <b>Side note:</b> If you use <a href="https://forum.xda-developers.com/windows-10/development/win10tile-native-custom-windows-10-t3248677">Win10Tile</a>, you can make game tile shortcuts with these files easily.

+**If using a steam game, Steam can be installed anywhere.

 ## Source Information